imfatant/test/README.md

 4) Hopefully, you now find yourself logged into the debian user account and at the command prompt.
 The next task is to update and install some software using an available internet connection.

-    If you are SSHing to 192.168.7.2, you can your share your computer's internet connection with the BBBlue by typing (at the BBBlue's command prompt): `sudo /sbin/route add default gw 192.168.7.1`
+    If you are SSHing to 192.168.7.2, you can your share your computer's internet connection with the BBBlue very simply by typing (at the BBBlue's command prompt): `sudo /sbin/route add default gw 192.168.7.1`

-    If you are using a serial link, ...
+    If you have established a serial link (in a terminal program like Minicom), the process is more difficult, especially as the console image does not contain connman (for WiFi).
+In the end, I chose to use a USB-to-Ethernet dongle I had lying around since I could plug this into the BBBlue and then connect it directly to my router.
+Note that I had to supply extra power to the BBBlue via its 2s Lipo connector for the dongle to work.
+The BBBlue enumerates it as device 'usb3'.

+        cat <<EOF2 >/etc/network/interfaces
+        # The loopback network interface.
+        auto lo
+        iface lo inet loopback